 Of course I had wanted to get this post up before Rosh Hashanah, but it wasn’t meant to be.
 Still, most people continue to eat sweet round challah until after Succos, so I’m sure this recipe will prove useful (and there’s always next year!).

 My sister-in-law Ruti used to make challah each and every Shabbos.
 She was always looking for new recipes, so I bought her Tamar Ansh’s challah book.
-After trying many different recipes, she came up with her own variation and it’s been my go-to recipe ever since!
+After trying many different recipes, she came up with her own variation and my adapted version has been my go-to recipe ever since!
 I truly believe that delicious challah is a result of the love you put into it.
 If you just dump the ingredients into a bowl and mix it, the challa with turn out dense and heavy.
 For soft and fluffy challa, you need to take the care to sift the flour and knead the dough.
 I don’t have a bread machine, so I make my challah by hand.
 For me, it’s a labor of love.
 I’m happy to share Ruti’s recipe with you, but keep in mind that your altitude, humidity, and other factors all affect the dough.

 Personally, when it comes to challah, I want to taste purely the bread.
 I don’t mind something sprinkled over the top, but I don’t play around with the dough.
 However, if you’d like to experiment, here are some filling ideas to mix into the dough before braiding: